WildPetScience/Specification/README.md

 data to avoid the risk of remotely storing images that potentially could contain children.

+##### Image Capture in Darkness
+It may be necessary to capture movement data in the dark at some stage during the project (for example, due to a pet being nocturnal).
+This may entail using a camera with no infrared filter to capture images.
+The system's image processing module should be able to perform its analysis in a way that is agnostic of the illumination of the scene.

 #### Movement Tracking
 Small animals tend to either move quickly or stay still.
 This makes the job of detecting the location of such animals quite difficult at a low frame rate.